 Here are top candidate recruitment best practices to help you attract great candidates.
 Review the list and grade your organization on these aspects of candidate experience.
 Chances are, there are areas that need improvement.

-Keep the application as simple as possible and ensure you’re using all the information collected—if you’re not using it, don’t ask for it.
-Application best practices:
+Keep the application as simple as possible.
+Ensure you’re using all the information collected—if you’re not using it, don’t ask for it.